kamakshidasan/editdistancemergetree/README.md

 To run the code:

 - Place your data within a folder titled 'input'
-- For details on other folders you may want to create, look into `helper.py` and `compute.py`
+- For details on folders you may want to create, look into `helper.py` L#60-L#95
 - Then execute, `python run.py`
 - To run TTK parallelly, execute `python test.py <number of cores> <start_index> <end_index>`